Google My Business undelivered error messages

 This location belongs to a chain.
 The Local Post API is disabled for this location.

-- Explanation: One of the limitations Google applies to their Google My Business API is that they do not allow posting to chains.
-If you are posting to a Google My Business listing that has more than 10 locations (franchises), you may receive the following error message "This location belongs to a chain.
-The Local Post API is disabled for this location" as Google My Business had added limitations depending on when the listings were created.
-Essentially this refers to one of the requirements from Google.
-As you may know, you can have 100+ Google My Business locations linked to a Google account.
-However, when posting through the API, there is a limitation of 10 locations per Google account that can be used.
+- Explanation: One limitation Google applies to its Google My Business API is that it does not allow posting to chains.
+If you post to a Google My Business listing that has more than 10 locations (franchises), you may receive the above error message, as Google My Business has limitations depending on when the listings were created.

 - Solution: You can request the limitation of the number of Google My Business listings for your account be increased by following the steps Google has outlined here: Request bulk verification for 10+ profiles.
 Sadly, if posting for your location has been disabled, you'll need to flag this with Google themselves to get this resolved.
 Google has more information on that at: Fix disabled Business Profiles.